 So I far prefer to consider ‘strains’ of dogs, or bloodlines.
 This is what the original “Border” collie was – just one particular strain of collie which become popular.
 The Kelpie also was one particular strain of collie. (“Collie”was a generic term used for working dogs, which meant ‘black’).

 So I don’t consider my dogs to be “Border collies”, although that is the description most people would probably apply, and they are registered as such.
 Rather I consider them to be one particular strain or bloodline of collies, which might be described as “Yulong Russ blood collies”, or “Campaspe collies” or “Campaspe Working Dogs”.
-There is some “Kelpie” in them (just another strain of collie) if you look far enough back, as there is in most Australian collies (and collie in most kelpies), and I won’t hesitate to outcross to one particular strain of “Kelpie” in the future if the need arises.
+There is some “Kelpie” in them (just another strain of collie) if you look far enough back, as there is in most Australian collies (and collie in most kelpies), and recently (writing 2020) I have introduced a number of Kelpie outcrosses into the Campaspe line in order to improve the natural backing ability.

 The stockman behind ‘Campaspe Working Dogs’

 Tully Williams has been training dogs since he was twelve years old, and competing in sheep dog trials since he was fifteen.
 He has owned and trained many hundreds of dogs (not counting litters of pups), from various breeders and bloodlines, mostly border collies but including many kelpies.

 He studied for the Advanced Diploma of Applied Science (Farm Management) at Glenormiston Agricultural College, and has spent many years working on large station properties handling sheep and cattle, before a back injury sustained in a fall from a horse while mustering in steep, rocky country put an end to his large scale farming career, but he retains a strong comittment to breeding the “real genius back into the all-round working dog”.